zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 ## **STEP 5**: Connect to your compute instance via a browser

-1. Open a browser on your personal computer and enter the following url.
-Replace public-ip-address with your compute instance's public IP address.
+1. Open a browser on your personal computer and enter the following URL.
+Replace `public-ip-address` with your compute instance's public IP address.

     ```
     http://public-ip-address:6080/index.html?resize=remote
     ```

 2. Click **Connect**.
+If a login page is not displayed, wait a few minutes and then try the URL again.

-3. Enter the password **LiveLabs.Rocks_99**, and click **Send Password**.
+3. Enter the password **LiveLabs.Rocks_99**, and then click **Send Password**.

     The noVNC desktop is displayed.